On the Support of Minimizers of Causal Variational Principles: General Structural Results

-Assume that the lemma is wrong.
+\begin{Lemma} The operator~$\L_\rho$ is positive (but not necessarily strictly positive). \end{Lemma} \Proof Assume that the lemma is wrong.
 Then, as~$\L_\rho$ is a compact and self-adjoint operator (see Lemma~\ref{lemmacompact}), there exists an eigenvector~$\psi$ corresponding to a negative eigenvalue, $\L_\rho \psi = \lambda \psi$ with~$\lambda<0$.
 We consider the family of measures

 In view of Lemma~\ref{lemmacompact}, $\psi$ is continuous and therefore bounded.
 Thus for sufficiently small~$|t|$, the measure~$\tilde{\rho}_t$ is positive.
-Moreover, the orthogonality of the eigenfunctions~$1_\F$ and~$\psi$ implies that
+In view of~\eqref{1eigen}, the functions~$1_\F$ and~$\psi$ are eigenfunctions corresponding to different eigenvalues.
+Hence these eigenfunctions are orthogonal.
+Thus

 showing that~$\tilde{\rho}_t$ is again normalized.
 Finally, again using the orthogonality,

 Thus~$\tilde{\rho}_t$ is an admissible variation which decreases the action, a contradiction. \QED